-Adjust the auger fingers to clear the pan or pan inserts by approximately $\frac{1}{4}$ " (6mm) to $\frac{1}{2}$ " (13mm).
+Adjust the Auger Fingers to clear the Pan or Auger Strippers by approximately 1/4" (6mm) to 1/2" (13mm).
 This is the recommended minimum clearance.
 Some crops may require greater clearance, and you may find other settings that suit your operating conditions better.

-Before proceeding with the following adjustments, lower the combine header completely to the ground or raise header to its full height and put feeder house cylinder locks in the place, whichever position will give you the most comfortable access to the center auger.
+Before proceeding with the following adjustments, lower the Combine Header completely to the ground or raise Header to its full height and put Feeder House Cylinder Locks in the place, whichever position will give you the most comfortable access to the Center Auger.

-Engage the parking brake on the combine, shut engine down and wait for all moving parts to stop before leaving the cab.
+Engage the parking brake on the Combine, shut engine down and wait for all moving parts to stop before leaving the cab.